The young women who wrote a letter in blood and sentenced their father to life in prison

-Six years after a teenage girl from India wrote a letter in her own blood asking for justice for her mother who was burned alive, the killer was punished.
+Six years after a teenage girl from India wrote a letter in her own blood asking for justice for her mother who was burned alive, the killer has been punished.

 Based on eyewitness accounts of Latika Bansal – now 21 – and her younger sister, a court sent their father, Manoj Bansal, to life imprisonment.